-Made of organic cotton, each piece features custom hand-drawn prints that came straight from the mind of one of our talented designers, Leiah.
+Our Fair Trade Clothing for Women: made of organic cotton, each piece features custom hand-drawn prints that came straight from the mind of one of our talented designers, Leiah.
 In this interview, Leiah tells us more about her design process, creative flow, and opinion on fast fashion.

 shop Mandala Organic Wrap Dress >>